National Association of Royalty Owners Logo

 You may notice that the amount shown under “Royalties” and the Gross payment amounts don’t match what was actually deposited into your account.
 That is ok because you are paid on the net payment amount which is the amount that is left after any taxes or other deductions are subtracted.

 If the amount on your 1099 doesn’t match the total gross amount for that calendar year, then you need to dig deeper.
 Double check that you’ve included the amounts from all the check stubs for that year if the operator does not provide the totals for the year.
 Check your math.
 Tip: Use Google Sheets or Microsoft Excel to create a table with the dates of each check and gross and net amounts you can enter into separate columns.
 Then you can add up the amounts in each column to calculate the total gross amount and total net amount that you were paid.
 This allows you to double check each value you entered to make sure it is correct as sometimes you can mistype something into a calculator and not realize it.
+If after double checking your math you still have a discrepancy, contact the operator’s owner relations department, and explain your issue or ask to speak with someone in their accounting department.
+Again, sometimes operators make mistakes and the 1099 that you receive can be incorrect.
+I’ve received a corrected 1099 from operators on more than one occasion.

 This time of year presents the opportunity to perform a quick and easy royalty audit to at least make sure that what is being reported to the IRS matches what you were paid.
 Of course, this assumes that the operator paid you correctly and that is why it is helpful to perform a more in-depth royalty audit to compare the volumes and prices from your royalty statement to the volumes reported to your state oil & gas commission and the average prices reported by the EIA.
 That will have to be the subject of a future article or in the meantime, be sure to check out the member section of the NARO website to watch on-demand replays of past NARO Webinars on this topic.